 I. subcontractors acting on our instructions to provide the following services on our behalf:

 – hosting and maintenance of Baron Philippe de Rothschild websites,

 – sponsorship campaigns on our social media;

-- our employees, where their duties give them cause to access your personal data;
+II. our employees, where their duties give them cause to access the Data;

-Mergers, demergers or disposals involving our assets may imply the transfer to a third party of files containing personal data and their prior examination, for example in the context of due diligence.
-In the event of a transaction of this kind, we will give guarantees and take appropriate security measures to ensure that data confidentiality is preserved.
-If a transfer or disposal of our assets containing your data is completed, we will take steps to provide you with information that will ensure you are able to exercise your rights with regard to your personal data.
+Mergers, demergers or disposals involving our assets may imply the transfer to a third party of files containing Data and their prior examination, for example in the context of due diligence.
+In the event of a transaction of this kind, we will give guarantees and take appropriate security measures to ensure that Data confidentiality is preserved.
+If a transfer or disposal of our assets containing your Data is completed, we will take steps to provide you with information that will ensure you are able to exercise your rights with regard to the Data.

 You have the following rights: